paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 16, 2026 - Vibe Coding?
+Found out what I'm doing is called "Vibe coding", working with Claude.
+Interesting how close it feels to being a Product Owner or BSA and working with a developer.
+We started working on an Image Synthesizer.
+The halftones that I used to make 3D relief prints reminded me of a waveform when you look at them sideways.
+So I wondered what it would be like to try and play them.
+We'll see how far I get with this one.
+Almost finished printing all of the "realistic" 3D model failures.
+If there are no failures in Art, then Claude gets a pass and we celebrate all creations.

 ## Jan 14, 2026 - Happy Bday my love
 Abandoned the Claude realistic 3D Model.
 Results were a joke.
-It did help me practice my manual github pipeline, which I appreciate.
+It did help me practice my manual github and docker build pipeline, which I appreciate.
 Also have many funny results, which I am printing anyway.
 Within about 10 minutes of finding and logging into Meshy, I got EXACTLY the results I had hoped for.
 Now I know.
 Cleaning up my ASCII art animation program ... for now ... muhahahahahaha.

 ## Jan 13, 2026 - Mapping faces
 I'm working with Claude to build an app that will let me upload a face and create a somewhat realistic 3D model from it.
 Let's see how far I get.